a-g-van-hamel-foundation/codecs/site/Ceteicean/README.md

 ## Setup

 ### Installation
+Note: this extension was written and tested with MW 1.35 and is unlikely to work in MW 1.36 or above.

 - Download the files and add the folder (`Ceteicean`) to your `/extensions` folder.
 - Enable the extension in your `LocalSettings.php` file:
 ```